carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190408.md

 13. Discussed data cleanup issue of case ownership with team.
 14. Continued to complete online SF lessons about mobile setup and structure.
 15. Setup 12 more past mailings/notes for Campaigns structure.
 Imported 6.
-16. Asked TEK for original Client Services data import files
+16. Requested original Client Services data import files from

 - - - -
 ### Quarterly Goals